peterdemin/imgchkr/README.md

 This project uses [pip-compile-multi](https://pypi.org/project/pip-compile-multi/) for hard-pinning dependencies versions.
 Please see its documentation for usage instructions.
-In short, `requirements/base.in` contains the list of direct requirements with occasional version constraints (like `Django<2`) and `requirements/base.txt` is automatically generated from it by adding recursive tree of dependencies with fixed versions.
+In short, `requirements/base.in` contains the list of direct requirements with occasional version constraints (like `Django<2`) and `requirements/base.txt` is automatically generated by adding a recursive tree of dependencies with fixed versions.
 The same goes for other requirements files.

 To upgrade dependency versions, run `make upgrade`.

-To add a new dependency without upgrade, add it to `requirements/<appropriate-env>.in` and run `make lock`.
+To add a new dependency without an upgrade, add it to `requirements/<appropriate-env>.in` and run `make lock`.

-For installation always use `.txt` files.
+For installation, always use `.txt` files.
 For example, command `pip install -r requirements/local.txt` will install all dependencies for this project.
-Another useful command is `make sync`, it install all requirements and uninstalls packages from your virtualenv that aren't listed.
+Another useful command is `make sync`.
+It installs all requirements and uninstalls packages from your virtualenv that aren't listed.

 ## Future work